aholdengouveia/MemoryBox/README.md

 # MemoryBox
 This repo  is for a Memory Box made with an Arduino Uno, RFID reader RFID-RC522 and DFPlayer Mini.

+## This code has been edited by ChatGPT

 ***Not for use in Commercial Purposes for ANY reason.
 Do NOT make money off my hard work.***

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)